-CenturyLink Inc. [CTL] – A worthy Stock for long-term investors
+CenturyLink Inc. [CTL] – A worthy stock for long-term investors

 CenturyLink Inc. [NYSE:CTL]: Analyst Rating and Earnings

-Pro stock market traders often keep their attention pointed at what top market analysts have to say regarding a potential equity investment.
-For CenturyLink Inc. [CTL] currently, the latest-available mean analyst rating is for the fiscal quarter that will end in 12/30/2019.
+Stock market traders oftentimes pay a lot of attention to what top analysts say regarding a potential investment.
+Regarding CenturyLink Inc. [CTL], the latest average analyst recommendation we can see is from the quarter closing in lastQuarterMonth.
 On average, stock market experts give CTL an Underweight rating.
-The average 12-month price forecast for this stock is $10.28, with the high estimate being $16.00, the low estimate being $6.00 and the median estimate amounting to $10.50.
-This is compared to its latest closing price of $10.21.
+The average 12-month price forecast for this stock is $10.40, with the high estimate being $16.00, the low estimate being $6.00 and the median estimate amounting to $10.50.
+This is compared to its latest closing price of $10.62.

 Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for CenturyLink Inc. [CTL] is sitting at 2.31.
 This is compared to 1 month ago, when its average rating was 2.15.